BGI-Qingdao/4D-BioReconX/docs/source/Tutorials/index.rst

 Tutorials
 ============
-This section consists of various cases which will make you familiar with the process of main analysis.
-If you want to dig deeper, **API** could give more information.
+This section consists of various cases which will make you familiar with the process of main analyses.

 .. card:: WACCA
     :octicon:`book;1em;`
     :link: Preprocess
     :link-type: doc

-   This section contains a Whole-Animal reconstruction pipeline using 2D multimodal registration, Cell segmentation, Clustering,\
-     and Annotation to integrate the series of Stereo-seq slices and obtain comprehensive 3D anatomic and molecular profiles.
+    This section contains a Whole-Animal reconstruction pipeline using 2D multimodal registration, Cell segmentation, Clustering, and Annotation to integrate the series of Stereo-seq slices and obtain comprehensive 3D anatomic and molecular profiles.

 .. card:: SPC analysis
     :octicon:`book;1em;`
     :link: BIO
     :link-type: doc

-    This section contains a pipeline for spatial proximity-based clustering (SPC) to group similar cells into the same cluster\
-      based on both transcriptional similarity and spatial proximity, as well as downstream analyses.
+    This section contains a pipeline for spatial proximity-based clustering (SPC) to group similar cells into the same cluster based on both transcriptional similarity and spatial proximity, as well as downstream analyses.

 .. card:: Polarity analysis
     :octicon:`book;1em;`